 In the past one of my favorite items here was the Panini.
 There is currently only one type of panini on the menu, but a waiter indicated that you might be able to make a special request if there was a certain type of sandwich you wanted.
 I think that at some point this will be worth a try.

-Large plates do not really seem to be Ripe’s specialty, but they do offer some such as the Swedish Meatballs on the Fall Seasonal Menu.
-It is apparently served every year and thus could be considered one of Ripe’s regular items.
+Large plates do not really seem to be Ripe’s specialty, but the Fall Seasonal Menu offere Swedish Meatballs in a fairly large serving.
+It was on the menu every year and thus could be considered one of Ripe’s regular items (during 2020-21 the seasonal menus have been suspended).
 I had been looking forward to trying it since I heard about it, although perhaps I built it up too much in my mind because it turned out to be somewhat of a disappointment.
 The sauce was good, and although it was similar to stroganoff dinners I thought this was better than most stroganoff dishes I have tried.
 The meatballs seemed somewhat dry, though, and it did not have much flavor contrast to the overwhelming amount of sauce that it contained.
 I certainly cannot say that this was a bad dish at all, but it was just a little less than I expected from something this expensive and which I had anticipated for so long.

 The Chicken Fried Chicken was on their streamlined menu available in 2021, and I will have to say that this was one of the most impressive dishes I have had at Ripe.
 It came with a green chile Bechamel sauce (the chile spice was noticeable but subtle), the chicken was high quality, and there was enough sauce for both the chicken and the potatoes.
 It probably qualifies as another “large plate” dinner, although it did not have the oversized quantity of food found at many restaurants.